SolaceProducts/terraform-provider-solacebrokerappliance/docs/data-sources/msg_vpn.md

 - `authentication_kerberos_allow_api_provided_username_enabled` (Boolean) Enable or disable allowing a client to specify a Client Username via the API connect method.
 When disabled, the Kerberos Principal name is always used.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 - `authentication_kerberos_enabled` (Boolean) Enable or disable Kerberos authentication in the Message VPN.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 - `authentication_oauth_default_profile_name` (String) The name of the profile to use when the client does not supply a profile name.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `""`.
 Available since 2.25.
 - `authentication_oauth_default_provider_name` (String, Deprecated) The name of the provider to use when the client does not supply a provider name.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `""`.
-Deprecated since 2.25. authenticationOauthDefaultProviderName and authenticationOauthProviders replaced by authenticationOauthDefaultProfileName and authenticationOauthProfiles.
+Deprecated since 2.25. authentication_oauth_default_provider_name and authenticationOauthProviders replaced by authentication_oauth_default_profile_name and authenticationoauth_profiles.
 - `authentication_oauth_enabled` (Boolean) Enable or disable OAuth authentication.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 Available since 2.13.
 - `authorization_ldap_group_membership_attribute_name` (String) The name of the attribute that is retrieved from the LDAP server as part of the LDAP search when authorizing a client connecting to the Message VPN.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `"memberOf"`.
 - `authorization_ldap_trim_client_username_domain_enabled` (Boolean) Enable or disable client-username domain trimming for LDAP lookups of client connections.
 When enabled, the value of $CLIENT_USERNAME (when used for searching) will be truncated at the first occurance of the @ character.
 For example, if the client-username is in the form of an email address, then the domain portion will be removed.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 Available since 2.13.